Athletic Hall of Fame

 The Hall of Fame is a designated place for reflection, inspiration, and distinction located in the Brown Student Center.

 The School receives dozens of nominations each year and carefully considers all of the individuals and teams suggested.
 Future nominations are always being sought and received by the selection committee.
 All individual or team nominees must have graduated at least 10 years prior to induction; however, coaches, trainers, or administrators can be nominated at any time.
-Anyone interested in nominating an individual or team to the Athletic
+If you're interested in nominating an individual or team to the Athletic Hall of Fame, please fill out the form below.

 Four Americans in the history of the National Hockey League have won the Conn Smyth Trophy, awarded to the Most Valuable Player in the Stanley Cup Playoffs, and two of them came to Avon OldFarms: Brian Leetch ’86 of the New York Rangers in 1994 and Jonathan Quick ’05 of the Los Angeles Kings